 Yelp and Foursquare are my best friends.
 Since I’m typically eating out, I do a lot of research about the places where I can keep my diet on track.
 It’s super easy to cut loose while traveling, especially with new restaurants to try.

 Breakfast and lunch I try to stick to healthy options, such as eggs for breakfast and salad for lunch.
 I drink lots of water throughout the day and avoid sodas and juices.
 I also try to limit snacks to an occasional banana or granola bar.
-All of this allows me to relax a little more when eating dinner with coworkers or business partners, where I feel okay to have a nice meal with a main course and wine.
+All of this allows me to relax a little more when eating dinner with coworkers or business partners, where I feel okay to have a nice meal with an entree and wine.

 I started traveling with collapsible food storage containers because I’m a big fan of overnight oats.
 They’re super easy and a great way to start your day.
 I try to cook as much as possible as well, unless I’m in a country where it’s actually cheaper to eat out like in Asia.
 I also think it’s important to pay attention to the menu if you’re eating out; words like “crispy” and “creamy” usually indicate dishes to avoid if you’re trying to eat healthy.
 I also try to not eat about 4 hours prior to bedtime.